Spiritual

 The Power of Belief and Insight:

-Moving attention inward we find another cosmos to explore: the creative potential of our dreams, our capacity for imagination, and the life-determining power of our values.
-Presented by Joanne Nelson, we will explore together the beliefs and insights that form our inner maps, directing our choices and shaping our lives from the inside out.
+Moving attention inward we find another cosmos to explore: the creative potential of our stories, our capacity for imagination, and the life-shaping forces of our values.
+Together we will explore the beliefs and insights that form our inner compass, directing our choices, and shaping our lives from the inside out.

 Your Guides for the Journey